 [23] This postulation deviates from the historical understanding in physics.
 When de Broglie discovered matter’s wave-like behavior, it was already conceived in three dimensions.
 The purpose here, however, is not to retell physics history accurately, but to illustrate a principle.

-[24] It’s like chess, where beginners often try to find reasons their move is good, while grandmasters do the opposite: they look for reasons it might be bad.
+[24] It’s like chess, where beginners often try to find reasons for why their candidate move is good, while grandmasters do the opposite: they look for reasons it might be bad.
 They only play a move if they can’t find a refutation for it.
 It’s a more critical, “negative,” and psychologically difficult approach, but it’s more successful.
 For more parallels between physics and chess, see The Creative Process and Parallels Between Physics and Chess.

 [25] To counteract the nightmares, the unificationist may find some relief in taking it with a dose of humor.
 For instance, when an “infinity of infinity” is seriously proposed in discussions like this, followed by the mild acknowledgment that there is “some criticism of that,” it shouldn’t fail to crack up the unificationist.
 Concepts like these don’t exactly hover in the grey area between science and non-science, as stated.
 Hence, the video’s title containing “cutting edge” is only accurate in the sense that it erases edges entirely, proposing that no boundaries exist at all.